Architectural Facade Elements: A Complete Guide to How They Are Made

 Production of decors by molding

-CASTING IN FORM
+CASTING IN A MOLD

 Caulking of decors from billets

-EPS workpieces, verolite, wood, stone.
+EPS blanks, verolite, wood, stone.

 Forming decors layer by layer